tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

       value: "..."
 ```

-Note that the per-component entries default to `cache.redis.password` rather than to an empty string.
-Setting
-only `cache.redis.password` therefore still changes the password for all components using the bundled Redis.
-If
+Setting only `cache.redis.password` still changes the password for the server and for all components using the
-a component uses an external cache, override that component's own `password.value` as before - it is now the
+bundled Redis, exactly as setting `secrets.redis.password` did before.
+If a component uses an external cache,
+override that component's own `password.value` as before - a non-empty component entry wins over the fallback.
-only place its password is read from.

 ##### Changed Helmfile default: Matrix federation is no longer enabled by default